NUS-HPC-AI-Lab/InfoBatch/README.md

 ```

 ## Other experiments
-Code of other experiments will be released in the following month (Before Aug 2023).
+Code of other experiments will be released in the following month (Before the End of Aug 2023).
 Hyperparameters not included in main text will also be released in appendix.